 DEBORAH LEVINE is Editor-in-Chief of the American Diversity Report, an award-winning author of 15 books, and a Forbes Magazine Diversity And Inclusion Trailblazer.
-After a childhood in British Bermuda as the granddaughter of one of its Founding 400 and the only Jewish family to have lived on the island for 4 generations, Deborah is a DEI Designer of Cognitive Diversity using emotion metrics, neuro-communication, and decision-optimizing planning.
-She has worked, studied, and presented across the U.S. and is currently headquartered in Chattanooga, Tennessee.
-Having overcome chronic pain and a near death experience working in Uzbekistan and FBI training in Tulsa after the Oklahoma city bombing, Deborah has 33 years experience as a change maker in challenging times.
+Her diversity work began in childhood in Bermuda as the granddaughter of one of its Founding 400 and the only Jewish family to have lived on the island for 4 generations.
+Deborah is a DEI Designer of Cognitive Diversity using emotion metrics, neuro-communication, and decision-optimizing planning.
+Given a near-death experience working in Uzbekistan and FBI training in Tulsa after the Oklahoma city bombing, Deborah has 33 years experience as a change maker in challenging times.

 Deborah’s latest book, When Hate Groups March Down Main Street: Engaging a Community Response, is the culmination of decades of work with communities and organizations to understand and counteract hate groups.
 Beginning with her father who was a U.S. intelligence officer in World War II assigned to interrogate Nazi prisoners of war, her family has been dedicated tikkun olam (Hebrew for repair of the world).
 Deborah writes about him, including his wartime letters in her memoir, The Liberator’s Daughter.
 She speaks about his experiences and her own with neo-Nazis during her tenure at Tulsa’s Jewish Federation after the Oklahoma City bombing and more recently, online.